capcodigital/learner-hub/functions/README.md

 ### Response model

-// TODO: We need to define the standar responses as per [BENCH-760](https://ilabs-capco.atlassian.net/browse/BENCH-760)
+// Standardising a response model will be done as per [BENCH-760](https://ilabs-capco.atlassian.net/browse/BENCH-760)

 | name    | type   |
 | ------- | ------ |